tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Off/on side:- off side is that side of the field which the batsman is facing to receive the ball

 Degenerated into:- were reduced

+### 26-May-21
+Draw:- resualt of a game in whic nither side wins or looses

+Baseball:- game played with a bat and ball by two teams of nine players each on a field with four bases

+Dimensions;- length; breadth. etc

+Oval:- shaped like an egg

+Condifident:- Standardise with rules and regulations